British Leyland: 1968–1974: Creation of BLMC, and the Stokes era

-The company became an infamous monument to the industrial turmoil that plagued the United Kingdom during the 1970s.
-Action by unions frequently brought BL's manufacturing capability to its knees.
+The company became an infamous example of the industrial turmoil that plagued the United Kingdom in the 1970s.
+Action by unions frequently crippled BL manufacturing.
 Despite the duplication of production facilities as a result of the merger, there were multiple single points of failure in the company's production network which meant that a strike in a single plant could stop many of the others.
-Both Ford and General Motors had militated against this years before by merging their previously separate British and German subsidiaries and product lines (Ford had created Ford of Europe, whilst GM nurtured closer collaboration between Vauxhall and Opel), so that production could be sourced from either British or Continental European plants in the event of industrial unrest.
+Domestic rivals Ford and General Motors mitigated against this by merging their previously separate British and German subsidiaries and product lines (Ford combined Ford of Britain and Ford Germany to create Ford of Europe, whilst GM eventually merged the operations of Vauxhall and Opel), so that production could be sourced from either British or Continental European plants in the event of industrial unrest.
 The upshot was that both Ford and Vauxhall ultimately overtook BL to become Britain's two best-selling marques.
 At the same time, a tide of Japanese imports, spearheaded by Nissan (Datsun) and Toyota exploited both BL's inability to supply its customers and its declining reputation for quality.
+Continental carmakers including Fiat, Renault and Volkswagen were also achieving strong sales on the British market.

-By the end of the 1970s, the UK Government had introduced protectionist measures in the form of import quotas on Japanese manufacturers to protect the ailing domestic producers (both BL and Chrysler Europe), which it was helping to sustain.
+By the end of the 1970s, the British government had introduced protectionist measures in the form of import quotas on Japanese manufacturers to protect the ailing domestic producers (both BL and Chrysler Europe), which it was helping to sustain.

 At its peak, BLMC owned almost forty manufacturing plants across the country.
 Even before the merger, BMH had included theoretically competing marques that were in fact selling substantially similar badge engineered cars.
 The British Motor Corporation had never properly integrated either the dealer networks or the production facilities of Austin and Morris.
 This had been done partly to appease poor industrial relations, as decades old rivalries between Austin and Morris workers at Longbridge and Cowley respectively, had persisted after the 1952 merger and creation of BMC.
 The upshot was that both plants were producing badge engineered models of otherwise identical Austin and Morris cars so that each dealer network would have a product to sell.
 This meant that Austin and Morris still, to an extent, competed with each other and meant that each product was saddled with effectively twice the logistics, marketing and distribution costs that it would have if sold under a single name or if production of a single model platform was concentrated in one factory.
 Although BL did eventually end the wasteful double sourcing – for example production of the Mini and the 1100/1300 was concentrated at Longbridge, whilst the 1800 and Austin Maxi ranges moved to Cowley, the production of sub-assemblies as well as component suppliers were scattered all over the Midlands which greatly increased the cost of keeping the factories running.